Welcome to the practical, hands-on guide on how to grow a church youth group!

 - Film and pizza night

-Check out these 10 Church Youth Group Game And Activities for more ideas.
+Check out these 10 Church Youth Group Game And Activities for more inspiration.

 Give your youth simple tools to invite their friends